Francisco Goya: Early years (1746–1771)

 Francisco de Goya was born in Fuendetodos, Aragón, Spain, on 30 March 1746 to José Benito de Goya y Franque and Gracia de Lucientes y Salvador.
 The family had moved that year from the city of Zaragoza, but there is no record of why; likely, José was commissioned to work there.
 They were lower middle-class.
 José was the son of a notary and of Basque origin, his ancestors being from Zerain, earning his living as a gilder, specialising in religious and decorative craftwork.
 He oversaw the gilding and most of the ornamentation during the rebuilding of the Basilica of Our Lady of the Pillar (Santa Maria del Pilar), the principal cathedral of Zaragoza.
 Francisco was their fourth child, following his sister Rita (b.
 1737), brother Tomás (b.
 1739) (who was to follow in his father's trade) and second sister Jacinta (b.
 1743).
 There were two younger sons, Mariano (b.
 1750) and Camilo (b.
 1753).

 His mother's family had pretensions of nobility and the house, a modest brick cottage, was owned by her family and, perhaps fancifully, bore their crest.
 About 1749 José and Gracia bought a home in Zaragoza and were able to return to live in the city.
 Although there are no surviving records, it is thought that Goya may have attended the Escuelas Pías de San Antón, which offered free schooling.
 His education seems to have been adequate but not enlightening; he had reading, writing and numeracy, and some knowledge of the classics.
 According to Robert Hughes the artist "seems to have taken no more interest than a carpenter in philosophical or theological matters, and his views on painting ... were very down to earth: Goya was no theoretician."
 At school he formed a close and lifelong friendship with fellow pupil Martín Zapater; the 131 letters Goya wrote to him from 1775 until Zapater's death in 1803 give valuable insight into Goya's early years at the court in Madrid.

 Visit to Italy

-At age 14 Goya studied under the painter José Luzán, where he copied stamps for 4 years until he decided to work on his own, as he wrote later on "paint from my invention".
+At age 14 Goya studied under the painter José Luzán, where he copied prints for 4 years until he decided to work on his own, as he wrote later on "paint from my invention".
 He moved to Madrid to study with Anton Raphael Mengs, a popular painter with Spanish royalty.
 He clashed with his master, and his examinations were unsatisfactory.
 Goya submitted entries for the Real Academia de Bellas Artes de San Fernando in 1763 and 1766 but was denied entrance into the academia.